007/hardscrabble/README.md

 I haven't written the "simple" version to bench against it, but it's pretty fast.

+It should be faster than most string-based methods simply due to byte sizes.
+In our example `RADAR` is `1100` which is only about 10 bits, versus storing each character separately is 5 bytes.
+For `ABRACADABRA` the savings is about 20 bits vs 11 bytes.
+For these simple examples the savings is over 75%, in real life it's more like 25% size reduction versus storing raw bytes.

 Testing all words of 8 or fewer letters in SOWPODS takes under a minute on a 2017 MBP:

 ```